ericincloud/AWS-EKS-Web-App/README.md

 # AWS EKS - Kubernetes Web App/Server
-#### AWS EKS - Kubernetes Web App/Server allows for the deployment choice either of a calculator web application or NGINX web server.
+#### AWS EKS - Kubernetes Web App/Server allows for the deployment of either a calculator web application or NGINX web server.
 The calculator web app built using flask is deployed using a private Docker image.
 On the other hand, the NGINX web server uses a public NGINX iamge.
 Both deployments are hosted on a AWS Kubernetes cluster that users access through a load balancer.
-AWS EKS - Kubernetes Web App/Server simplifies container management whiling allowing users to access containerized apps, servers, and services while maintaining high availability.
+AWS EKS - Kubernetes Web App/Server simplifies container management while allowing users to access containerized apps, servers, and services while maintaining high availability.

 ## Step 1: Install kubectl and eksctl
 #### Install `kubectl` and `eksctl` to enable communication and ability to manage EKS clusters.
 In addition, ensure AWS CLI is already installed or configured.